 Five facts about Bourbon.

 All bourbon is whiskey, but not all whiskey is bourbon.
 A strict set of standards from the government regulates what’s what.
 Learn more about what defines “America’s native spirit” and the difference between bourbon and whiskey below.

-Bourbon is kinda like whiskey’s “sweet spot.”
+Bourbon is kind of like whiskey’s “sweet spot.”
 Because corn is a sweet grain, the more corn, the sweeter the whiskey—and bourbon needs to be at least 51% corn.
 Tennessee whiskey?
 Not bourbon.
 Canadian whisky?
 Nope.
 Scotch?
 Definitely not bourbon… you get the idea.

 Fact 2: Bourbon is All-American.

 In 1964, under President Lyndon B. Johnson’s administration, Congress declared bourbon "America’s native spirit".
 Today, bourbon is recognized around the world as America’s native spirit, led by Jim Beam®, the world’s No. 1 bourbon.